reysiregar/JewelryCommerce/README.md

 - Images were migrated to `client/public` and are served directly at `/<filename>`
 - Validation: Zod schemas from `shared/schema.ts` used server‑side and for form schemas client‑side
 - Error handling: server returns JSON `{ message, ... }` with appropriate status codes
+- Schema: Normalized with foreign keys and indexes; `order_items` table links orders to products
+- Auth: JWT tokens (HttpOnly session cookie) that expire on browser close; users must login each visit; set `JWT_SECRET` in production

 ## Deployment
 - Build via `npm run build` → outputs `dist/` with `dist/public` for client and bundled server entry